gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 sense had yet to be explored experimentally.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the beginning of 2016, Manuel Razo-Mejia, Stephanie L. Barnes, Nathan M. Belliveau, Tal Einav, and I joined forces and set out to build a complete theoretical model for allosteric transcriptional regulation coupled with a thorough experimental dissection.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the beginning of 2016, Manuel Razo-Mejia, Stephanie Barnes, Nathan Belliveau, Tal Einav, and I joined forces and set out to build a complete theoretical model for allosteric transcriptional regulation coupled with a thorough experimental dissection.
 This was no small task and would have likely taken a full Ph.D.'s worth of effort for a single